Introduction to C++ Static

 Static Variable in a Function

 A static variable is a kind of variable that has a space allocated throughout the life of the program.
 Once a static variable has been declared, it occupies a space allocated to it for the whole program.
-Even one can call the function numerous times, but space is allocated only once to the static variable and the value of the variable which was updated in the last call is carried to the next call.
-Static variable helps in the implementation of co-routines in C++ in which the last state of the function has to be stored.
+Even one can call the function numerous times, but space is allocated only once to the static variable, and the variable’s value, which was updated in the last call, is carried to the next call.
+Static variable helps implement co-routines in C++ in which the last state of the function has to be stored.

 Code: